KHEngineering/RoboRio/vision/cameratest.md

 RoboRio and BeagleBone black are compiled with gcc 4.6.3 with softFP floating point operations, -03 code optimization, and NEON SIMD support
 Jetson TK1 vision code is compiled with gcc 4.6.3 with hardFP floating point operations, -03 code optimizations, and NEON SIMD support

-In all instances the CPU of the device was manually set to the highest clock-rate so performance would not be dimminshed by "on demand" CPU throttling built into the linux OS.
+In all instances the CPU of the device was manually set to the highest clock-rate so performance would not be diminished by "on demand" CPU throttling built into the linux OS.

-Also X11 fowarding has been enabled and a view window outputting the processed image is displayed on the Development computer
+Also X11 forwarding has been enabled and a view window outputting the processed image is displayed on the Development computer

 ```
 Check the server's sshd_config (normally /etc/ssh/sshd_config), and make sure the X11Forwarding option is enabled with the line